raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Applying Security Schemes

-The **securedBy** attribute of RAML document root may be used to apply security schemes to every method of API.
-This specifies that all methods in the API (unless they have their own securedBy attribute) can be authenticated by any mentioned security scheme.
+The **securedBy** attribute in the RAML document root can apply security schemes to every method of the API.
+All API methods, except those having their own securedBy attribute, can be authenticated by any of the specified security schemes.

-Applying a security scheme to a method overrides whichever security scheme has been applied to the API as whole.
-To indicate that the method is protected using a specific security scheme, the method MUST be defined by using the **securedBy** attribute.
+Applying a security scheme to a method overrides any security scheme applied to the API as a whole.
+To indicate that a method is protected using a specific security scheme, the method MUST be defined by using the **securedBy** attribute.

 The value assigned to the securedBy attribute MUST be a list of any of the security schemes previously defined in the **securitySchemes** property of RAML document root.